allenai/pnp/README.md

 ### Defining Richer Models

-Probabilistic neural programs can be easily composed to construct richer models.
+Probabilistic neural programs can be easily composed to construct richer models using `for {...} yield {...}`.
 For example, we can define a CRF sequence tagger using the multilayer perceptron above:

 ```scala
 def sequenceTag(xs: Seq[FloatVector]): Pnp[List[Boolean]] = {